sleepyjaree/cdp/source/shared/studentHours.rst

 * Monday, Wednesday: 2:30 PM to 3:30 PM -- online only;
 * Friday: 10:20 AM to 11:20 AM -- online only.

+It is always better to go to the scheduling site above and make an appointment than emailing the instructor if he has time available for an appointment.
+The scheduling website shows all available times and allows you to make an appointment easily, quickly, and reliably.

 ..
 Walk-ins are welcome but `appointments are highly recommended <https://calendly.com/leo_irakliotis/15min>`_.
 Students with an appointment take precedence .
 My office is in **Doyle 207**.
 For online meetings, I use audio/video conferencing on Zoom and Google Hangouts.

 Student hours - Summer 2020